The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Bombardier’s vehicles will also be introduced in Melbourne (Australia) and Karlsruhe (Germany).

-Design features of Flexity light rail vehicles and variation models
+Design features of Flexity light rail vehicles

 The Flexity family of light rail vehicles includes low-floor and high-floor vehicles.
 The under-frame is made of corrosion-resistant steel and the frame is of carbon steel construction.
 The cabin is built using stainless / carbon steel and glass-reinforced plastic (GRP) for front parts.